NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 #### First Time User

-* As a first time user, I  want to navigate around the site easily
+* As a first time visitor, I want to navigate around the site easily
-* As a first time user, I want to know quickly what the site is about
+* As a first time visitor, I want to learn quickly what the site is about and what benefits a user can avail of
-* As a first time user, if I am interested to do so, I would like to sign up for an account in a smooth and simple fashion
+* As a first time visitor, if I am interested to do so, I would like to sign up for an account in a smooth and simple fashion
-* As a first time user, I want to access the site via any device
+* As a first time visitor, I want to access the site via any device

-#### Returning User
+#### Returning/Frequent User

-* As a user, I am interested in electronics and want to learn a bit more
+* As a frequent user, I am interested in electronics and want to learn a bit more
-* As a user, I want a smooth browsing experience, signing up, logging in and, if I can't remember my password, have a smooth exchange to facilitate a password reset (via email)
+* As a frequent user, I want a smooth browsing experience, signing up, logging in and, if I can't remember my password, have a smooth exchange to facilitate a password reset (via email)
-* As a user, I want to access the application via any device I have access to (e.g. ipad, mobile phone. laptop (desktop))
+* As a frequent user, I want to access the application via any device I have access to (e.g. ipad, mobile phone. laptop (desktop))
 * As a user, I want to build a profile and research products to potentially purchase
-* As a user, I want to add my own posts and see the other posts from other members of the community, I would also enjoy a form of interaction such a like button for posts I enjoy or support.
+* As a frequent user, I want to add my own posts and see the other posts from other members of the community, I would also enjoy a way of interactioning with other members.

 #### Admin

 * As an admin, I would like to be able to edit and delete posts I see as unfit.
 * As an admin, I would like to access the sites back office to remove any users who are not abiding by the sites rules

 # Design